 I rang the buzzer to be let in, and I waited.
 I had come to appreciate the locked door, and the time it took for someone to be summoned to unlock it.
 It gave me a few minutes to gather my thoughts and cry out to God one last time before entering.

 Please fill me today from head to toes with your love, your strength, your words, and your touch.
-Please give me deaf ears to the insults and meanness that will come today.
+Please give me deaf ears to the insults and meanness which will come today.
 Let me see her pain, her illness not her words or behavior.
 Give me the ability to love her like you would because I don’t have it on my own.
 Let me be the vessel where your love flows through to reach her.

 In my many visits, I saw other parent’s give up.
 The strange thing was, I understood.
-I no longer faulted them nor judged them.

 I found unconditional love only possible with God.